 But it got better, as we know in 2008 Mamma Mia! the movie hit the screens, my fave band, show in a film!
 And it was everything it promised to be wonderfully beautiful, sunny and mega budget.
 I loved it.

-Last night I got to see Mamma Mia! again in the international tour in Manchester.
+Last night I got to see Mamma Mia! again.

 With the new film looming I felt dizzy with excitement, I mean come on Sher?
 Argghhh it only gets better.
 But I was also nervous after the mega budget of the film.
 That film I put on when I want a glass of wine and a sing along.
 The film I have stood on the lido deck of a Princess cruise in my bikini singing along to on the outdoors screening of Mamma Mia!.
 What if I didn’t love the show any more?